caiangums/project-euler/002/solution.md

+All the code discussed and presented here can be seen in my [personal repository](https://github.com/caian-gums/project-euler/).

-# How my solution works
+# How the solution works

-Using some analysis about the problem and lookin in the web for some better solutions as alternatives to 'brute force', I found something to explore a better aproach to Fibonacci numbers: The  _Binet's Formula for the nth Fibonacci Number_.
+Using some analysis about the problem and looking in the web for some better solutions as alternatives to 'brute force', I found something to explore a better approach to Fibonacci numbers: The  _Binet's Formula for the nth Fibonacci Number_.
 Let's deep dive.

 ### Step 01 - Brute Force
 First things first.
-Before try to solve the problem, I wrote a fibonacci function as it is well known.
+Before trying to solve the problem, I wrote a fibonacci function as it is well known.

 #### Fibonacci nth number Generator - Brute Force Version